blankenshipg17/ISPel-content-web-applications/web-apps/URL_and_HTML/file3/index.md

   * https: protocol
   * Mail: mail server
   * Google.com: domain name
-  * Com: Top Level Domain (TLD), generally intended to be used for commercial businesses
+  * Com: Top Level Domain (TLD), generally intended to be used for commercial businesses (similarly, .gov means goverment and .org means nonprofit organizations)

 ## TLD and URLs Price
 ### Something you need to pay attention to: